1424 Longworth HOB

 Abilene is home to Dyess Air Force Base, the host of the 7th Bomb Wing and the premier operational B-1B Lancer unit in the U.S. Air Force.
 In Big Spring, you can find the Hangar 25 Air Museum, which has preserved the history of pilots who fought in WWII, Korea and Vietnam.
 We are proud of our troops and thankful for their selfless dedication to protect the American people and our way of life.

 Many outstanding universities call West Texas home.
 Texas Tech University and Lubbock Christian University are located in Lubbock.
+South Plains College has campuses in Lubbock and Levelland, Texas.
 Big Spring is home to Howard College and the Southwest Collegiate Institute for the Deaf.
 In Abilene, you can find Abilene Christian University, Hardin-Simmons University and McMurry University.